The Troubles in Ballymena: 1976

 Yvonne Dunlop, aged 27, a Protestant, was killed as the result of a Provisional IRA firebomb in the shop where she worked on Bridge Street on 9 October 1976.
 Among those jailed for the attack was IRA member Thomas McElwee, who died in the 1981 Irish hunger strike.
 Later that same day, a 40-year-old Catholic man, Sean McCrystal, was killed in retaliation by the Ulster Volunteer Force.
 His burning body was found on waste ground on North Street close to Bridge Street.

-On November 6, 1976 at 8:30pm, the Provisional IRA detonated an explosive device containing 500lb of explosives outside the Raglan Bar (named after Lord Raglan) in Queen Street, Ballymena without warning.
+On November 6, 1976, at 8:30pm, the Provisional IRA detonated an explosive device containing 500lb of explosives outside the Raglan Bar (named after Lord Raglan) in Queen Street, Ballymena without warning.
 37 people were injured.
-Ten of these were kept over in hospital, of whom two were very seriously injured.
+Ten of these were kept in hospital, of whom two were very seriously injured.

 1978

-John Lamont, a 21-year-old Protestant RUC reservist, was shot by the IRA in George Street while he was on duty by himself.
+John Lamont, a 21-year-old Protestant RUC reservist, was shot by the IRA in George Street while he was on duty alone.
 He was the first member of the police service to be killed in Ballymena.